 Disclaimer: Please note that the information provided in this post is based on the author's research, personal experiences, and available market information.
 Any stock mentioned in this post is not a recommendation to buy or sell.

-Dividend investing is a relatively simpler way to create a passive income portfolio better suited for longer-term horizon and moderate-risk investors.
+Dividend investing is a relatively simpler way to create a passive income portfolio better suited for the longer-term horizon and moderate-risk investors.

 Though several financial instruments pay dividends, like PAG-IBIG MP2 and cooperatives, we will focus mainly on cash dividend investing through the Philippine Stock Market for this post.

-If you’re still new to the stock market and want to know more.
-In that case, I suggest that you read my earlier post about the stock market for beginners before you continue reading this.
+If you're still new to the stock market and want to know more.
+In that case, I suggest you read my earlier post about the stock market for beginners before you continue reading this.

 For dividend investing, the first thing that you need to do is to check which companies give dividends and rank them by their dividend yields.
-You may check them out through the PSE Edge portal, through your broker, or the Investa charting app.

 For COL Financial and other brokers, their research team commonly releases an Investment guide, including dividend yields under Fundamental Analysis.